a-flyleaf/omori/doors/heardle.md

     num: 2
     rec: 🔇🟥🟥🟥🟥🟥🟥
     ost: "Sweet Paralysis"
-    note: ". . . <em>huh</em>, looks like the count restarted when I wasn’t paying attention. anyway, first time I had <em>absolutely no clue</em> what I was listening to—which is a crying shame, I liked this boss! >:V ugh, sooo much I need to revisit in this game…. anyway, scant traces of Humphrey around 0:26? weird, weird boss."
+    note: ". . . <em>huh</em>, looks like the count restarted when I wasn’t paying attention. anyway, first time I had <em>absolutely no clue</em> what I was listening to—which is a crying shame, I liked this boss! >:V ugh, sooo much I need to revisit in this game…. anyway, scant traces of Humphrey around 0:26? weird, weird boss. | edit: oh, I forgot there’s a skip button…."
   - date: 2023-04-11
     num: 174
     rec: 🔊🟩⬜️⬜️⬜️⬜️⬜️